Nursing

 NUR 211 : Advanced Nursing Concepts

 This course provides opportunities for students to integrate advanced nursing care concepts within a family and community context.
-Content includes but is not limited to: manager of care for advanced concepts in safety, fluid/electrolyte balance, cellular regulation, gas exchange, psychosocial well-being, growth and development, perfusion, and medical emergencies.
+Content includes but is not limited to: Manager of care for advanced concepts in safety, fluid/electrolyte balance, cellular regulation, gas exchange, psychosocial well-being, growth and development, perfusion, and medical emergencies.

 Credits